AZimmerman13/capstone2/README.md

 <p align="center">
 <img src="images/aws.png" width="400" height="180" />

 I gave myself the challenge of working with the AWS suite on this project, taking the opportunity to gain familiarity with these widely used tools.
-I stored my data and wrote results remotely into an S3 bucket, and did all model training and manipulation on the full dataset in and ubuntu t2.small EC2 instance with anaconda3 and git.
+I stored my data and wrote results remotely into an S3 bucket, and did all model training and manipulation on the full dataset in an ubuntu t2.small EC2 instance with anaconda3 and git.
 I wrote code mostly on my local machine, making small adjustments in vim on the EC2 instance when necessary.
 I followed a basic git workflow, essentially treating my local and virtual machines as if they were partners working on the same project.

 I created a Pipeline class to load data in from S3 (using the s3fs library) and apply the necessary cleaning and transformations.
 I also worked a bit with SKlearn's built-in Pipeline class.
 The biggest speed-bump at this stage was turning the 'city_name' feature into a series of features that represented weather data for each city.
-While this solved the probem of having duplicate indices (one for each city at each timestamp), it sent my dimensionality skyward very quickly.
+While this solved the problem of having duplicate indices (one for each city at each timestamp), it sent my dimensionality skyward very quickly.

 ## EDA